 Dry, from overly air-conditioned Las Vegas casino, my eyes struggled to make sense of the slow-moving hands on the dealer’s watch.
 “What time is it?”
 I asked, swallowing whatever remnant saliva I could muster up to soothe my scratchy throat.
 The continuous spew of cigarette smoke from my lone fellow Asiatic gambler seated on third base had taken its toll after three hours of inhalation.

 I’d imagined the Chinese man with yellow teeth to be some ambiguous assassin.
-An unsuspecting killer using Black Jack as a cover, while he watched his mark from across the pit at the roulette table, waiting for the right moment to follow his target to the bathroom from which only one would leave alive.
-But he only ever got up to step away from the table to check his phone.
+An unsuspecting killer using Black Jack as a cover, while he watched his mark at the roulette table from across the pit, waiting for the right moment to follow his target to the bathroom from which only one would exit alive.
+But he only ever got up from the table to step away and check his phone.

 Bored, and drunk from the three complimentary Hennessy’s served neat, I struggled with a big decision; do I walk the quarter mile to the men’s room through a sea of sin to urinate, or do I just hold it and disregard the mushrooming pain in my urethra?
 I decided to pinch it and stay put.

 By then, Ju Ween—who should have been named Ju Looze— screamed, “shuffle check!” and we were ready to roll.
-Then the assassin got up from the table to check his smart phone and light up another cigarette.
+Then the assassin got up from the table to check his smartphone and lit up another cigarette.

-Which leads me to one of the most innovative and talented storytellers of our time—Chef Guy Savoy (pronounced Ghee Sav-wah), an writer in his own right, who uses epicurean techniques and the freshest of ingredients to tell us stories of our past, present, and future.
+Which leads me to one of the most innovative and talented storytellers of our time—Chef Guy Savoy (pronounced Ghee Sav-wah), a writer in his own right, who uses epicurean techniques and the freshest of ingredients to tell us stories of our past, present, and future.
 Because whether we want to admit it or not, our lives revolve around food, and our communities, however small or big as they may be, have evolved around the dinner table.
-A meal at Guy Savoy in Las Vegas at Caesars Palace is the foodie equivalent of a Book of Genesis reading, which is so exciting for the staunch supporter of storytelling in me, because it happens to be the oldest story one can eat….I mean tell…you know what I mean.
+A meal at Guy Savoy in Las Vegas at Caesars Palace is the foodie equivalent of reading the Book of Genesis, which is so exciting for the staunch supporter of storytelling in me, because it happens to be the oldest story one can eat….I mean tell.

-Guy Savoy at Caesars Palace: One of the Best Meal of My Life
+Guy Savoy at Caesars Palace: One of the Best Meals of My Life